 “Hunting and Gathering”

-This city never sleeps, it is one big colorful explosion of noise and color, of consumerism at its peak.
-For the ADHD me, everything looks like candy, on the way to work, the bookstore I pass every morning, the pet store, the new coffee shop with 100 flavors, the massage boutique, the manicurist, ideas grow like weeds after a rainstorm.
+This city never sleeps.
+It is one big, colorful explosion of noise and color, of consumerism at its peak.
+To someone like me, who has ADHD, everything looks like candy — all the items displayed in the bookstore I pass every morning, the pet store, the new coffee shop with 100 flavors, the massage boutique, the manicurist.
+As I walk down each block, ideas grow like weeds after a rainstorm.
 I can’t stop them.
 The comedic adult with ADHD calls it pinballing, you could call it creativity, or genius, in reality it’s a pain in the ass.
-In choosing between add and being as boring as toast, I often wish I were on the other side of the farm.

-I pass the street hawkers, the Africans with flashy belts, cheap purses, faux plastic made in China jewelry and impulsively buy a purse, a wallet, the Christmas gift for next year or maybe even the year after.
+I pass the street hawkers selling flashy belts, faux plastic jewelry, and impulsively buy a purse, a wallet, a Christmas gift for next year or maybe even the year after.
 I am like a hunter, I love gathering.
 I make excuses and tell myself it’s okay because I’m splurging on someone else.